 Simple English definitions for legal terms

-Read a random definition: insanity
+Read a random definition: special administrator

 An investor is someone who takes a risk by putting their money into something, like a company or property, with the hope of making more money in the future.
 They might buy shares in a company or lend money to a business.
 Investing always involves some risk, which means there is a chance they might lose some or all of their money.
 Investors can be individuals or groups, and they can invest in different things like stocks, bonds, or real estate.
 Some investors are more experienced and have more money to invest, while others are just starting out.